ethberry/ethberry.github.io/docs/admin-panel/hierarchy/ERC721/template.md

 - **title** - This is how template is displayed on site, especially on marketplace
 - **description** - General description in markdown format.
-- **attributes** - attributes from blockchain and the game such as rarity, durability, level, HP
+- **attributes** - attributes from the game such as durability, hit points, physical/magical attack/defence
 - **price** - a price on marketplace
 - **amount** - amount of similar token to be sold on marketplace
+- **status** -
-- **status** - defines whether item is sellable on marketplace
+  - **ACTIVE** - Active templates are available for purchase on marketplace
+  - **HIDDEN** - Hidden templates are removed from marketplace, but available for some other mechanics such as [Drop](/docs/admin-panel/mechanics/drop/)
+  - **INACTIVE** - Deleted templates exists for reference and history purposes
 - **contract** - collection which this item belongs to
 - **image** - image to be shown on internal and external marketplaces

-Template is an abstraction level to create a blueprint of the item, i.e. particular resources